pretix/pretix-docs/docs/tutorial/event.md

 This will automatically update the "geo coordinates" fields.
 Alternatively, we can use the more advanced search function on [OpenStreetMap.org](https://www.openstreetmap.org) and copy the coordinates over to the "geo coordinates" fields.

-Just like the name and short form, the start time and the currency for our event are mandatory information.
+We have to choose a currency for our event.
-We're going to enter the fourth of June, 2027, into the start time field and we're going to choose the Euro in the currency drop-down menu.
+We are going to select the Euro from the currency drop-down menu.

 This page also allows us to set a sales tax rate for our event.
 Taxation rules can also be changed after event creation is finished.